oneconvergence/dkube-examples/titanic/README.md

 ### Release, Publish and Deploy

 1. *Release Model*
-- Click on model name titanic-model-user .
+- Click on model name titanic-model .
 - Click on Release Action button for latest version of Model.
 - Click on Release button, the release will change to released.
 2. *Publish Model*